-The fellowship program strives to provide exemplary postdoctoral training consistent with a scientist-practitioner model.
-The training is designed to be developmental and contextual in nature, and is centered on the individual needs and goals of each postdoctoral fellow.
-While our expertise is in developing professional psychologists for leadership roles that combine clinical service, research, and education, our ultimate commitment is to helping our fellows define, articulate, and progress towards their own chosen career path.
+The Residency Program strives to provide exemplary postdoctoral training consistent with a scientist-practitioner model.
+The training is designed to be developmental and contextual in nature, and is centered on the individual needs and goals of each postdoctoral resident.
+There is a shared value on social justice among the faculty and the residents and a genuine commitment to honoring diversity and inclusiveness.
+See Our Commitment to Diversity on our website, which underscores our community's values with regard to individual and cultural diversity (http://www.psychiatry.emory.edu/psychology.cfm).
+While our expertise is in developing health service psychologists for leadership roles that combine clinical service, research, and education, our ultimate commitment is to helping our residents define, articulate, and progress towards their own chosen career path.

-The Emory University School of Medicine Postdoctoral Fellowship Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The Emory University School of Medicine Postdoctoral Residency Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The two-year, neuropsychology positions in the Department of Rehabilitation Medicine and the CHOA Pediatric Neuropsychology Division of Neurosciences have been reviewed and approved for affiliation with APPCN.